Eurovision (network)

-In January 2023, Eurovision SA was sold to a German investment advisory team, DUBAG AG, based in Munich.
+In January 2023, Eurovision Services was sold to a German investment advisory company, DUBAG AG, based in Munich.
 The terms of the agreement were not published.

 The EBU has also owned and operated a radio counterpart, Euroradio, since 1989.

 Background

 The name "Eurovision" was originally coined by British journalist George Campey when writing for the Evening Standard, and was adopted by the EBU for its network.

 The first official Eurovision transmission took place on 6 June 1954.
 It broadcast the Narcissus Festival in Montreux, Switzerland, followed by an evening program from Rome, including a tour of the Vatican, an address from Pope Pius XII and an apostolic blessing.
+A year before the official launch, the Coronation of Elizabeth II was one of the first Eurovision broadcasts.

-Eurovision was managed by the European Broadcasting Union’s Eurovision Operations Department and offered permanent coverage of Europe, the Americas, the Middle East, North Africa and the Asia-Pacific region, as well as ad-hoc coverage of the African continent and the Pacific Rim.
+Eurovision was managed by the European Broadcasting Union's Eurovision Operations Department and offered permanent coverage of Europe, the Americas, the Middle East, North Africa and the Asia-Pacific region, as well as ad-hoc coverage of the African continent and the Pacific Rim.

 Not confined only to Europe, the EBU currently encompasses 75 television broadcasting organizations located in 56 countries of Europe, North Africa, and the Middle East.
 Furthermore, there are 61 associated broadcasting organizations in Europe, Africa, America, Asia, and Oceania.

 Events

-The EBU in co-operation with the respective host broadcaster, organises competitions and events in which its Members can participate, if they wish to do so.
+The EBU in co-operation with the respective host broadcaster, organises competitions and events in which its members can participate, if they wish to do so.
 These include: